gauthamnair2005/DOSST/README.md

 # DOSST
-DOSST - DonutOS Setup Tool
+DonutOS Setup Tool
+This tool is used to setup/install DonutOS